kvietmeier/PowerShell/Profile/README.md

 - Detect VPN and set/unset the system proxies and correct info for Vagrant and git.
 - A config block for the PSColor module that will colorize directory listings.
 - Misc functions/aliases to create a few "Linux like" CLI tools.
-- Some Azure cli aliases to authenticate to a tenant and start/stop VMs.
+- Azure cli aliases to authenticate to a tenant and start/stop VMs.
+- Same for GCP
 - A bunch of Kubernetes aliases/functions I scrounged.
+- Same for Git
 - Anything else handy I think of.

 Files:

+- AzureFunctions.ps1
+- CommandAliases.ps1
+- GCPFunctions.ps1
+- K8SAndGit.ps1
-- DetectVPN.ps1
+- kubecompletion.ps1
 - LinuxFunctions.ps1
 - Microsoft.PowerShell_profile.ps1
+- VSCode_profile.ps1
+- ProcessFunctions.ps1
+- TerminalAndPrompts.ps1
-- Microsoft.VSCode_profile.ps1
+- TerraformFunctions.ps1
 - UserFunctions.ps1
-- PSColorConfig.ps1
-- kubecompletion.ps1
-- kubectl_aliases.ps1

 #### Useful Document Links